-I had the fortune of taking time out after uni for myself whilst working part-time as a tutor.
-For four months, I had time to reflect, slow down, and apply only to opportunities I found that really spoke to who I am.
-Since November, I have worked for Beam, the 2021 Tech for Good: Technology Social Enterprise of the Year, where I am a caseworker who supports homeless people or people at risk of homelessness into stable work.
+After graduating from university, I took some time to figure out my priorities.
+During this period, I had a chance to reflect, slow down, and apply only to opportunities I found that really spoke to my priorities and values.
+Since November 2021, I have worked for Beam, a social enterprise supporting refugees and those affected by homelessness, where I am a caseworker who supports homeless people or people at risk of homelessness into stable work.
 It is a job that speaks to all my strengths and in which I am really happy.
-I am not writing this to flaunt, but rather to say I never knew I had this option.
+I am not writing this to plug Beam, but rather to say I never knew I had this option.
 I did not have any real support when looking at careers.
 And thinking of life after uni and jobs stressed me out, A LOT.

-Yet, taking a step back and speaking to a lot of my friends who are still at university, I understand now just how little meaningful reflection exists on the subtle existential angst which follows the end of a lifetime of education.
+Yet, taking a step back and speaking to a lot of my friends or relatives who are still in education, I understand now just how little meaningful reflection exists on the subtle existential angst which follows the end of a lifetime of studying.
 This angst has never been more present.
-In fact, the Careers after Covid report published (13 May) by the organisation ‘Launch Your Career’ revealed that 70% of secondary school students do not know or are unsure about what they want to do for a career when they leave school.
-Three quarters of students (78%) admitted they are worried about making the right choice of career.
+In fact, a Careers after Covid report revealed that 70% of secondary school students do not know or are unsure about what they want to do for a career when they leave school.
+Three-quarters of students (78%) admitted they are worried about making the right choice of career.

 I read a quote by Dr. Viktor Frankl, a Holocaust survivor and one of the most famous psychologists ever to have lived, that referenced this modern-day feeling of disorientation nicely, noting…